deptofdefense/icecube/README.md

 --behavior-not-found redirect
 ```

 If you wish to serve multiple sites using [Server Name Indication](https://https.cio.gov/sni/), use the `server-key-pairs`, `file-systems`, and `sites` command line arguments.
+Server key pairs precedence follows their place in the array.

 ```shell
 icecube serve \